If you’re looking for a source of income in this low interest rate environment then the share market is a great place to start.

 - 5 Stocks for Potentially Building Wealth After 50

-James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of Helloworld Limited.
-The Motley Fool Australia owns shares of National Australia Bank Limited and Wesfarmers Limited.
-The Motley Fool Australia has recommended Helloworld Limited.
+Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
+The Motley Fool Australia owns shares of and has recommended Sydney Airport Holdings Limited.
+The Motley Fool Australia owns shares of National Australia Bank Limited.
+The Motley Fool Australia has recommended Scentre Group.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 The Motley Fool's purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool's free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2019